ludakr1ss/DAT234G29/README.md

 This script only allows you to decrypt a message, encryption not implemented.

-+How to use Scytale Cipher:
+How to use Scytale Cipher:
 Step 1.
 Open script in PowerShell
 Step 2.
 Enter key
 Step 3.
-Enter phrase to be decrypted
+Enter phrase
+Step 4.
+Choose to encrypt or decrypt e/d

 The "PSOHWEELRL" phrase from the assignment is decrypted into "POWERSHELL".

-#### 3)
-File: PingSweep.ps1

-This scripts pings a subnet.

-+How to use the PingSweep
-Step 1.
-Open script in PowerShell

-Step 2.
-Enter IP-address and mask in a \_.\_.\_.\_/24 format

-Step 3.
-Ping things.